 - 1 cup whole rolled oats (use certified gluten-free oats if gluten-free is desired)

-- 3 tablespoons cold unsalted grass-fed butter, vegan butter (like Earth Balance), diced OR ½ cup coconut oil
+- 3 tablespoons cold unsalted grass-fed butter OR vegan butter (such as Earth Balance), diced, OR 1/2 cup coconut oil

 - Peel the apples if desired.
-In the photo here, I peeled two apples and left the skin on the other two.
-Slice the apples into thin (about ⅛-inch) slices.
+(I usually peel about half and leave the skin on the other half).
+Slice the apples into thin (about 1/8-inch) slices.
 Place the apples in a large mixing bowl, add the rest of the ingredients for the filling, and toss to cover all of the apple slices.
-Pour into an 8x8 inch (or equivalent size) baking dish.
-Put the apples—uncovered—in the oven for 15 minutes while you make the topping to allow them to start releasing their juices.
+Pour into an 8×8 inch (or equivalent size) baking dish.
+Put the apples—uncovered—in the preheated oven for 15 minutes while you make the topping to allow them to start releasing their juices.

 - Make the topping.
 Combine all ingredients except the coconut oil (or substitute) and mix well until the mixture is in large crumbles.
 Use your fingers or a knife to sprinkle chunks of the coconut oil (or substitute) into the mixture; it should still resemble large crumbles.
 Carefully remove the apples from the oven, then sprinkle the topping mixture evenly over the fruit, covering the fruit completely.
 Place the dish back in the oven.

 - Bake for 40 more minutes to 1 hour, until the top is golden brown and the fruit is bubbly.
 Check the topping 30 minutes after putting it in the oven.
 The topping should be crispy and lightly golden.
 If the topping is getting too dark or crispy, cover with foil for the rest of the baking time.
 The apples will continue to release juice and soften, so bake no less than 50 minutes total for the best texture.
+Your apple crisp is not done until the fruit is bubbling around the edges of the dish.
 Serve warm with coconut whipped cream or vanilla ice cream of your choice.

-6. The purpose of the arrowroot starch is to thicken the filling—it’s a great gluten-free replacement.
+- The purpose of the arrowroot starch is to thicken the filling—it’s a great gluten-free replacement.
 You can use regular flour or a gluten-free flour blend if desired.
-However nut flours or oat flour will not thicken the filling.
+However, nut flours or oat flour will not thicken the filling.

-If you make it (I hope you do!), let us know in the comments below how it turns out.
+If you make it (I hope you do!), let us know how it turns out in the comments below.